How Is Sleep Apnea Treated?

 The good news is that sleep apnea can be treated.
 The type of treatment you need depends on which type of sleep apnea you have.

 Types of sleep apnea

-There are a few types of sleep apnea, including:1,2
+There are a few types of sleep apnea, including:3

-- Central sleep apnea (CSA) – a short stop in breathing during sleep caused when the body does not send a signal to breathe.
+- Central sleep apnea (CSA) – a short stop in breathing during sleep caused when the brain does not send a signal to the body to breathe.
 It is not caused by an airway blockage.

 - Sleep-related hypoventilation disorders (SRHD) – low blood oxygen and high carbon dioxide levels during sleep

 Obstructive sleep apnea (OSA) can be treated with a combination of lifestyle changes, devices to help with breathing, and sometimes surgery.

 A variety of lifestyle changes can help reduce or eliminate sleep apnea.
 Weight loss and exercise are often recommended to treat sleep apnea.
 Studies have found that weight loss reduces daytime sleepiness, improves sleep quality, and reduces high blood pressure.
 Exercise alone can improve sleep apnea symptoms, even without weight loss.4

 Other lifestyle changes that can improve sleep apnea include:4

 - Changing sleep positions from sleeping on the back to sleeping on the side